 The four most popular banks within the country are the National Australian Bank, the Commonwealth Bank, the ANZ Bank, and Westpac.
 We recommend comparing each to see which offers the lowest banking fees, charges and interest rates before getting started.

 Once you have set up your business, you’ll need to think about ways in which you can find new customers and boost your presence within the territory.
 Networking in the country differs to that in other nations, as Australians are known for their laid-back attitudes and relaxed mentalities.
 It is important to get to grips with the cultural differences between your nation and Australia so that you can forge meaningful business relationships and sell more of your products or services.

 Foreign investment in Australia has exploded in recent years, and according to the Australian Bureau of Statistics, Australia’s foreign direct investment (FDI) stock reached A$849 billion last year.
 As more businesses from the United States, Asia, and Europe enter the market, we will no doubt see Australia become a more competitive nation – so marketing products and services to appeal to as wide an audience as possible is important.
 Hiring a professional who understands the market is key to your business development, so consider incorporating your company as soon as possible, and get to work on growing your brand awareness and selling your products.

 The next steps

 Australia is one of the most exciting territories to form a company, and its ever-growing economy is attractive to many entrepreneurs.
 From its thriving agricultural sector to growing FinTech market, expanding into Australia unlocks real opportunities for businesses just like your own.

-If you have any questions about expanding into Australia, or would like assistance in doing so, do not hesitate to contact our Australian CEO Craig Dempsey here or visit our site to learn about our range of services, including company formation, accounting, and visa processing.
+If you have any questions about expanding into Australia, or would like assistance in doing so, feel free to contact us now or visit our site to learn about our range of services, including company formation, accounting, and visa processing.